 If you break an employment contract, you can deduct damages you pay your former employer if the damages are attributable to the pay you received from that employer.

-Depreciation on Computers or Cell Phones
+Depreciation on Computers

-You can claim a depreciation deduction for a computer or cell phone that you use in your work as an employee if its use is:
+You can claim a depreciation deduction for a computer that you use in your work as an employee if its use is:

 - For the convenience of your employer, and - Required as a condition of your employment.